 In today’s episode of EdChoice Chats, Mike McShane talks with the founder of Build UP, a new school launching in 2019 in Ensley, Alabama.
 In the podcast, Mark Martin shares his ambitious vision to help his students solve some of their core poverty-related problems.
-Click to listen to the episode, or read the full transcript below.

 Mike McShane: Welcome back to the Cool Schools podcast where we deconstruct and discuss innovative schools from all around the country.
 Today on the podcast we are going to be talking about Build UP, which is a really interesting new workforce development.
 A high school associate’s degree combination school that’s starting this fall in Ensley, Alabama which is a sort of sub-city or inner ring suburb of Birmingham.